 To Pawan a/c 10,000/-

-Single column CashBook, it not possible to record full transaction because we did not have any column for recording the amount of discount.
+It not possible to record full transactions because we did not have any column for recording the amount of discount.
 So We have to prepare the double column cash book.

 We Explain it in Detail in Next to Next Article.